 Back in 2019, IT security researcher, Matthias Nehl, twice informed Germany's biggest car rental company about open network interfaces in a central backup server.
 Buchbinder initially ignored the warnings, instead of taking them seriously.
 Only after Nehl contacted the Bavarian Office for Data Protection Supervision did the company close the security vulnerability.
 Until this point, the digital identities of over three million customers were available on the web, including drivers' licence numbers and the related addresses, payment data, birth data and telephone numbers.
 Politicians, athletes and journalists were among those affected.

-Credit card data stolen from Easyjet customers
+Credit card data were stolen from Easyjet customers

 Over nine million customers of British airline Easyjet were victims of a hacker attack.
 As well as travel information, persons unknown were able to capture email addresses and credit card data, including security codes, of more than 2,200 customers.
 The company responded by issuing circulars to the affected customers, so as to take early action against phishing attacks by the fraudsters.